Home Insurance Coinsurance Clause: What It Is & How to Avoid Penalties

 Find your best options in less than 2 minutes

-Most homeowners assume that as long as they have a policy in force, they're covered — but the coinsurance clause can quietly reduce your claim payout if your dwelling coverage isn't high enough.
+Most homeowners assume that as long as they have a policy in force, they're covered.
+But the coinsurance clause can quietly reduce your claim payout if your dwelling coverage isn't high enough, and with U.S. construction costs still rising 4% to 6% in 2026, more homeowners are slipping below the threshold every year.
 This guide explains exactly what the home insurance coinsurance clause is, how the 80% rule works, and how to calculate whether you're meeting the requirement.

-You'll see real-dollar penalty examples that show what happens when you're underinsured, how coinsurance differs from your deductible, and the best methods for calculating proper dwelling coverage.
+You'll see real-dollar penalty examples that show what happens when you're underinsured, how coinsurance differs from your deductible, and the best methods for calculating proper dwelling coverage in today's market.
 Whether you're reviewing an existing policy or shopping for new coverage, understanding coinsurance could save you thousands when it matters most.

 Key Pinch Points